washingtonstateuniversity/WSU-spine/README.md

 WSU-spine
 ================================

 As a graphic element, the WSU Spine binds together the many stories of wsu.edu.
-With both a consistent and global spine and a blank, unwritten page, the Spine balances the unity and diversity of our university.
-As a Web framework, the WSU Spine is minimal template that serves the front-facing ground level of every WSU website...
+With both a consistent and global spine on the left and a blank, unwritten page to the right, the Spine balances the unity and diversity of our university.
+As a Web framework, the WSU Spine is minimal template that provides a responsive and flexible grid for every WSU website...

 	1) Consistently brands the university across websites and platforms
 	2) Provides a usable and consistent navigation solution